 Requests for exceptions when student has low GPA or is appointed in final semester of BS/MS program

 When a student has a GPA below 3.0 but the hiring department wants to offer an assistantship contract anyway, or if a department wants to hire a BS/MS student in the final semester of their undergraduate program, use GEXHIR or GEXJOB as the approval category, and enter GRADAPPR in the GRAD 70 row.
-The student's supervisor and academic advisor must provide an explanation in the comment section regarding the exception request.
+You must include an explanation in the comment section regarding the exception request.
 The explanation must indicate the department's awareness of the low GPA and verify that arrangements are in place to ensure that the student will be able to improve his/her GPA.
-The explanation can be sent by email to the PAF enterer to copy and paste into the comments field.
 For BS/MS students indicate in the comment section that the student is in his/her final semester of undergraduate program.
 Exceptional appointments cannot be longer than one semester at a time.

 Deadline for Accepting an Assistantship Offer